What does a college admissions counselor really want to know about any applicant when reading a personal statement?

 There is a right way and a wrong way to write an essay.

-Fact: Your best story will grow out of the process of writing your college essay.
+Fact: A student’s best story will grow out of the process of writing a college essay.

-Trust the process!
-Your college essay will emerge from a process of discovery that includes brainstorming, free writing, revision, review and editing.
-Wow developed a 10-step process that can take you through the journey.
+It’s important to trust the process!
+The best college essay will emerge from a process of discovery that includes brainstorming, free writing, revision, review and editing.
+Wow uses a tried-and-true 10-step process we developed more than a decade ago to guide students and professionals through the journey.

 Only superstar students will impress admissions officers with their essays.